Kerala at a Glance

 - If you travel by bus twice a day it’s approximately Rs.50 a day.

 - The rest would depend on what your lifestyle is like.
 Here’s some useful information about prices:

 Eating at a restaurant (buffet) — Rs.350 to 600

 All the international trainees need to register with the Foreigners Regional Registration Office within 14 days of their arrival.
 We will assist you to do this.

 Visa Support in Kerala, India

-We can support you by sending relevant documents to get either a short course visa or a student visa.
-You should apply for a visa through the website of your nearest Indian High Commission in your home country.
+We can support you by sending relevant documents to get you a student visa.
+You should apply for a visa to the nearest Indian High Commission in your home country.